MoseleyBioinformaticsLab/GOcats/README.rst

 specific annotations into customizable, biologically-relevant concept categories.
 Concept subgraphs are defined by lists of keywords created by the user.

+Full API documentation, userguide, and tutorial can be found on readthedocs_

 Currently, the `GOcats` package can be used to:
    * Create subgraphs of GO which each represent a user-specified concept.
    * Map specific, or fine-grained, GO terms in a Gene Annotation File (GAF) to an arbitrary number of concept